mdn/content/files/en-us/web/api/mediarecordererrorevent/index.md

 ## Specifications

-This feature is no longer part of any specification, and longer on track to become standard.
+This feature is no longer part of any specification.

 ## Browser compatibility